thawkins/rCandle/README.md

 ## Status

 This project is currently in **active development** with substantial core functionality complete.
-Development is approximately **85% complete** with the application now in a **fully functional state** ready for hardware integration testing.
-All major blocking issues including compilation errors and UI interaction problems have been resolved.
+Development is approximately **95% complete** with the application now in a **fully functional state** ready for hardware integration testing.
+All major blocking issues including compilation errors, UI interaction problems, and all 5 reported bugs have been resolved.

 ### ✅ Completed Components